If you think about it, we should be the happiest species on the planet!

 When we understand that marketing is just a way of influencing us into buying a product/service from a company so that they can make a profit, we can begin to understand why they choose messages to manipulate our emotions to get us to purchase from them.
 We are far more likely to buy a product (that we often don’t need) if we see it being used by healthy, happy people than if they just showed us the product and told us that they want to sell it so the company manager can buy a second or third-holiday property.

-Unfortunately for us, the reality is often very different from the marketing we are constantly exposed to, and instead of making us happy, the endless items that are presented to us for many hours each and every day which is supposed to make us happy can actually have the opposite effect.
+Unfortunately for us, the reality is often very different from the marketing we are constantly exposed to.
+And instead of making us happy, the endless items that are presented to us for many hours each and every day which are supposed to make us happy can actually have the opposite effect.
 This leads to many of us living lives that are far from happy or only infused with brief moments of happiness as the products don’t deliver the advertised benefits.

 We treat ourselves as machines and keep doing things that we think will bring us happiness, like buying the ‘next greatest and latest item’.
 To do this we need to continually work to make money to pay for these products and experiences.
 These things are all external to us (outside of our skin), and herein lies the problem!